microsoft/msccl-leaderboard/index.md

 title: MSCCL Leaderboard
 ---

-**This site is under construction.
-Assume that none of the data below is valid yet.**

 [Microsoft Collective Communication Library (MSCCL)](https://github.com/microsoft/msccl) is a platform to execute custom collective communication algorithms for multiple accelerators supported by Microsoft Azure.
 MSCCL enables hardware and application specific optimizations that can deliver huge speedups over unspecialized communication algorithms.